Murine respirovirus: Persistent infection

 Most often, SeV infection initiates an apoptotic program in the host cells, which leads to the death of target cells without interrupting the life cycle of the virus.
 However, paramyxoviruses, including SeV, can cause persistent infection in primary cell cultures that does not kill cells or turn off cellular RNA transcription and translation.
 It has been demonstrated that mouse connective tissues cells (L-929) and hamster kidney fibroblasts (BHK-21) can become infected with Sendai virus and the infection can be persistent.
 The possibility of establishing a persistent viral infection was demonstrated in SeV-infected ovine fibroblasts.

 Strains

 History

 All Sendai virus strains belong to the same serotype.
 The origin of many strains of SeV was described in 1978.
 Some strains such as Ohita and Hamamatsu were described later.
 Ohita and Hamanatsu strains were isolated from separate epidemics in laboratory mice.
-According to the personal memory of Alisa G. Bukrinskaya, who has co-authored numerous publications related to SeV along with Prof. Viktor M. Zhdanov, starting in 1961, the Moscow strain of SeV was obtained by Prof. Viktor M. Zhdanov of the Ivanovsky Institute of Virology from Japan in the late 1950s or early 1960s, It is reported that the BB1 strain derived from the Moscow virus strain.
+According to the personal memory of Alisa G. Bukrinskaya, who has co-authored numerous publications related to SeV along with Viktor M. Zhdanov, starting in 1961, the Moscow strain of SeV was obtained by Viktor M. Zhdanov of the Ivanovsky Institute of Virology from Japan in the late 1950s or early 1960s, It is reported that the BB1 strain derived from the Moscow virus strain.
 The strain BB1 was given to the researchers of Institute of Viral Disease Control and Prevention, Beijing, China by researchers of Ivanovsky Institute of Virology, Moscow, Russia in the 1960s.